NewtonJosiah/Safe_Traveler_Monitor_interfaces_design/README.md

 ## How It Works

-1. **Traveler starts journey**: Presses the start button and sets estimated travel time
+1. **Traveler starts journey**: Presses the start button and the estimated travel time is auto generated
 2. **Monitor is notified**: Receives SMS/notification with journey details and ETA
 3. **Real-time tracking**: Monitor can view traveler's location updates on a live map
 4. **Emergency response**: Traveler can press emergency button if in danger